 As you can tell by many of my recipes, I am proud to be from Pittsburgh.
 Do I miss it?
 Yes, I do, every day I do admit I wish I was back there.

-Pittsburgh is just so very different than Cleveland.
-Asides from the obvious of the football teams, Pittsburgh just has that something special about it.
-I think I may have mentioned in a few my Pittsburgh recipe posts like The Other Pittsburgh Sandwich The South Side Slopes, Pittsburgh Devonshire Sandwich, and Pittsburgh Steak Salad that “The ‘Burgh” is known for its culinary creations.
+Pittsburgh is so very different than Cleveland.
+Pittsburgh has that something special about it.
+I have said in a few of my Pittsburgh recipes that “The ‘Burgh” has amazing culinary creations.

 Pile It On

 Everyone is familiar with the famous Pittsburgh sandwich from Primanti Brothers.
 The Pittsburgh way of food is big and piled on.
-That was my thought process in creating this fish sandwich.
+That was my thought process in creating the best fish sandwich recipe.

 Right now it is Lent, and the humungous fish sandwiches are ruling in the “Burgh.
 Actually, that did surprise me here in Cleveland that the fish sandwiches are so little.
 I assumed everyone had HUGE fish sandwiches on Fridays.
 That could be why every Friday is fish.

 When I say huge, I mean huge.
-You could get a fish sandwich with so much fish on it, you could literally feed a family of 4 with that one sandwich.
-When I was a kid, down the street from my parent’s was a restaurant known for this very thing, a humongous fish sandwich.
+You could get a fish sandwich with so much fish on it, you could feed a family of 4 with that one sandwich.
+When I was a kid, there was a restaurant known for this very thing, a humongous fish sandwich.

-Fatigati’s was the place.
-That place would be jamming on Fridays just to get this monster sandwich.
+Fatigati’s Restaurant was the place.
+That place would be jamming on Fridays to get this monster sandwich.
 It was popular, everyone went there.
 My mom and dad could walk to this place, we lived that close.
-Sadly, like most popular places, it closed down.
+Like most popular places, it closed down.

 That was the thing in Pittsburgh.
-It wasn’t just during Lent you had a huge Fish sandwich.
+It wasn’t during Lent you can get a huge Fish sandwich.
 It was every Friday all year round you got these huge fish sandwiches.

-Now I know Pittsburgh is one the largest Catholic cities around that could be why we love having a huge fish sandwich on Fridays.
-Still, I knew I wanted to create a fish masterpiece, since it is Lent, and I am Catholic.
-What better way than digging into my roots, my Pittsburgh roots and create a sandwich.
+Pittsburgh is one the largest Catholic cities.
+That could be why we love having a huge fish sandwich on Fridays.
+Still, I knew I wanted to create a fish masterpiece.

 - 4 Fried and Battered Fish fillets